AbhijeetGajjar96/ResonantAI/README.md

 - To run tests: Product > Test in Xcode

 ## Contact
-For questions or feedback, open an issue or contact [Your Name] at [your.email@example.com].
+For questions or feedback, open an issue or contact Abhijeet Gajjar at gajjarabhijeet@gmail.com.